 When Can a Landlord Enter a Rental Property?

-Last Updated: June 4, 2024 by Roberto Valenzuela
+Last Updated: February 27, 2025 by Roberto Valenzuela

-Valid Purpose Required to Enter Rental Property
+Valid Purpose Required To Enter Rental Property

 Purposes in the Law